-After my beginner’s guide to meditation blog post and podcast did so well, I got a ton of questions about my meditation practice today!
+After my beginner's guide to meditation blog post and podcast did so well, I got a ton of questions about my meditation practice today!
 So I decided to share my little meditation ritual with you all!
 I can’t take full credit for this meditation ritual.
 In the past, I generally would just lie down, close my eyes, and turn my attention to my breath.
 Did it work?
 Absolutely.
 Meditation is all about being present.
-However, this new practice was first introduced to me at a reiki circle.
+However, my current meditation practice was first introduced to me at a reiki circle.
 I had the most amazing meditation of my life (I’m talking really cosmic third eye vibes) and decided it had to be my new ritual (when I can make it happen).

 Step 1: Oracle Cards.

 These are basically cards you pull with little messages from the Universe.
 Here are some of my favorites (my daughter plays with the daily too!):

 I was first introduced to oracle cards back when I was 20 years old interning as a counselor at a treatment center.
 One thing I loved about interning as a counselor was ALL the free therapy I could soak in on the sidelines.
 The therapist brought in an oracle deck and he chose a card for everyone, except me.
 He let me choose my own card as a colleague.
 The card read, “moving through discomfort.”
 Which was beyond perfect for where I was at in my life.
 He even said it’s what he planned on pulling for me.
 That card always stuck with me as an anchor through some really challenging life changes I experienced the next year.
 But I never thought about oracle cards or any cards really beyond that.
 So when I was in my first reiki circle and the reiki master set down four or five decks of cards and said, “choose one from whichever you want and however many you want,” I wasn’t expecting the cosmic stars to align like they did…

 *Yep, I literally chose that same card from that deck eight years later!

 Why they’re essential and how to use them during: